Your kidneys are bean-shaped organs that perform many important functions.

-Processed olives also tend to be salty because they are cured and fermented to taste less bitter.
+Processed olives also tend to be salty, as they’re cured and fermented to taste less bitter.
 Five green pickled olives provide about 195 mg of sodium, which is a significant portion of the daily amount in only a small serving (28).

-Many grocery stores stock reduced-sodium varieties of pickles, olives and relish, which contain less sodium than the traditional varieties.
+Many grocery stores stock reduced sodium varieties of pickles, olives, and relish, which contain less sodium than their traditional counterparts.

-Summary Pickles, processed olives and relish are high in sodium and should be limited on a renal diet.
+Pickles, processed olives, and relish are high in sodium and should be limited on a renal diet.